Posted: Jun 01 1993 | Revised: Aug 29 2018

 Federal law requires private businesses to collect your SSN in certain situations.
 A business must collect your SSN when (1) you are involved in a transaction in which the Internal Revenue Service requires notification, or (2) you are engaged in a financial transaction subject to federal Customer Identification Program rules.

-SSNs are required on transactions in which the Internal Revenue Service (IRS) may be interested.
+SSNs are required on transactions in which the Internal Revenue Service (IRS) may have interest.
 That includes most banking, stock market and other investments, real estate purchases, many insurance documents, and other financial transactions as well as employment records.

 Financial institutions are also required by federal law to participate in Customer Identification Programs (CIPs).
 Banks must keep records of identifying information and check customer names against terrorist lists.
 This applies to anyone who opens a new account.
 The CIP Rule does not require financial institutions to report your dealings to the government.

 Medical insurance.
 The company or government agency providing your medical insurance may ask you to provide your SSN.

 - MediCal and Medicare are government health plans and can require an SSN for enrollment.